Manuscript types

 Original articles

 Original research articles must present unpublished work that contributes to knowledge in the field of disability.
 The text must be structured in the following sections: Introduction, Objective, Methods, Results, Discussion, Conclusions.
 Maximum length is 4000 words from Introduction to Conclusions.
 Three Tables or Figures, and 30 references are allowed.
+Additional Tables or Figures should be submitted as supplementary files, if needed.

 Short communications

 Short communications present novel findings, molecular analyses, or highly relevant experimental studies with preliminary results of unusual clinical or scientific importance.
 Manuscripts submitted as Short communications must have a limit of 2,500 words, from Introduction to Conclusions.
 The text must be structured in the following sections: Introduction, Objective, Methods, Results, Discussion, Conclusions.
 Maximum 25 references, and 2 Figures or Tables are accepted.
+Additional Tables or Figures should be submitted as supplementary files, if needed.

 Case series and case reports

 Descriptions of one or more clinical cases of exceptional relevance will be accepted, which represent an important contribution to the knowledge of pathophysiology, diagnosis, treatment or rehabilitation in the field of disability.
 Maximum length for these studies is 2000 words from Introduction to Conclusions, 2 Figures or Tables, and 20 references.
+Additional Tables or Figures should be submitted as supplementary files, if needed.

 Evidence synthesis and meta-research